atk4/core/docs/container.rst

 .. php:method:: hasElement($short_name)

-    Given a short-name of the element, will return the object.
-If object with such short_name does not exist, will return false instead.
+    Given a short-name of the element, will return true if object with such short_name exists, otherwise false.

 .. php:method:: _unique_element